Kamend1/equity-optimizer-app/README.md

 ### Simulation Restrictions:

-Simulations on Heroku should be limited to 1500 runs due to RAM constraints on lower-tier plans.
+Simulations are currently limited to 20 000 runs due to processing constraints on lower-tier plans.

 ### Historical Data: